Our Costa Rica Team

 When she was introduced to EcoTeach she fell in love with the environment – with EcoTeach she has the opportunity to really get to know her small and beautiful country, as well as other people and cultures, and to work towards conserving the unique environment of her country.
 She believes the future of the planet is indeed in our hands – education and conservation are the first steps towards this future.

 Some are trained as biologists and researchers.
 Others have been immersed in Costa Rica’s natural resources since they were children.
 All our guides have extraordinary knowledge, exceptional experience, in-depth training and a welcome sense of humor.
-Additionally, they are all certified in emergency first-aid training.
+Additionally, they are all certified in emergency first-aid training and swift-water rescue.

 Lisseth was born in 1984 into a big family, the second oldest of five siblings.
 She grew up in the Sarapiqui countryside, part of the Heredia province.
 Her parents are farmers and the family raises cows and pigs.
 They also have horses, chickens and dogs.
 Lisseth loves to spend time with her nieces and nephew.
 Her hobbies are painting with acrylics and volunteering for different projects.